ScalablyTyped/ScalaJsReactDemos/readme.md

-# Demos for ScalablyTyped with Slinky flavour
+# Demos for ScalablyTyped with Scalajs-React flavour

 This is a collection of tiny demo projects to show off how we can use react libraries with Slinky with typings generated from ScalablyTyped